-The Calligraphy Center is one of the research centers affiliated to the Bibliotheca Alexandrina.
-Its purpose is to study inscriptions, calligraphies and writings in the world throughout the ages, from the pre-dynastic period up to the digital age.
-Calligraphy and writing are essential for the understanding of human knowledge and the evolution of civilizations.
-The archaeological discoveries of the 19th century and the deciphering of the Ancient Egyptian language have unraveled the mysteries of this ancient civilization.
+The Writing and Scripts Center is one of the research centers of the Bibliotheca Alexandrina which studies inscriptions, calligraphies and writings in the world throughout the ages, from the pre-dynastic period up to the digital age.

-In 2006, the Calligraphy Center was awarded the Best Book Prize for the Arabic translation of the History of Writing from Ideogram to Multimedia, from the Kuwait Foundation for the Advancement of Science in the field of Arts, Literature and Humanities.
+In 2006, the Writing and Scripts Center was awarded the Best Book Prize for the Arabic translation of the History of Writing from Ideogram to Multimedia, from the Kuwait Foundation for the Advancement of Science in the field of Arts, Literature and Humanities.

 More information is available on: http://www.bibalex.org/CalligraphyCenter